-With stable angina, the chest pain or other symptom only occurs with a certain amount of activity or stress.
+With stable angina, the chest pain or other symptoms only occur with a certain amount of activity or stress.
 The pain does not occur more often or get worse over time.

-Unstable angina is chest pain that is sudden and often gets worse over time.
+Unstable angina is chest pain that is sudden and often gets worse over a short period of time.
 You may be developing unstable angina if the chest pain:

 and check your .
-The doctor may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.
+The provider may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.

 Tests for angina include:

-Blood tests to show if you have heart tissue damage or are at a high risk for heart attack, including troponin I and T-00745,
+- Blood tests to show if you have heart tissue damage or are at a high risk for heart attack, including troponin I and T-00745, , and

-- Coronary angiography (taking pictures of the heart arteries using x-rays and dye) -- this is the most direct test to diagnose heart artery narrowing
+- Coronary angiography.
+This test involves taking pictures of the heart arteries using x-rays and dye.
+It is the most direct test to diagnose heart artery narrowing and find clots

 During an unstable angina event: